 Divine strongly advocates for independent third party verification such as Fairtrade, B Corp, and Organic Certification.
 Externally audited certifications like these provide consumers with the confidence in the claims we make.

-Fairtrade is an independent, third party certification organisation that works in partnership with more than 1.5 million producers in developing countries.
+Fairtrade is an independent, third party certification organization that works in partnership with more than 1.5 million producers in developing countries.

 Its mission is to secure decent working conditions, fair prices, and better terms of trade.
 In this way, producers are empowered to improve their social, environmental and economic sustainability